DKabashi/DKabashi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on various iOS Apps in private repositories for my clients
+- 🔭 I’m currently working on various apps in private repositories for my clients
-- 🌱 I’m also advancing my SwiftUI skills
+- 🌱 I’m also advancing my **Flutter** and **SwiftUI** skills.
 - 💬 Ask me about anything related to iOS Development
+- 💼 Let me know if you want to bring an app idea to life
 - 📫 Reach me at https://twitter.com/donatkabashi or https://www.linkedin.com/in/donat-kabashi-1955aa165/
-- 👨‍💻 Some iOS Apps I have developed:
+- 👨‍💻 Some apps I have developed:

 ![alt text](https://i.imgur.com/ooo4tBh.png)